Adam-Thometz/Reptifeed/README.md

 heroku config:set PGSSLMODE=no-verify
 ```

-Now make sure it works!
-There's nothing in the root directory so a 404 is expected behavior.
-Try registering an account through your API client to make sure it works.
+Try registering an account through your API client and you should get back a JSON object with a token and an id.

 #### Frontend